lifeomic/one-schema/README.md

 - In your service repo, use `OneSchemaRouter` to declare your routes.
 - Deploy new service code.
+- In your client repo, "introspect" your deployed schema using `one-schema fetch-remote-schema`.
-- In your client repo, generate a type-safe client by introspecting the deployed schema.
+- In your client repo, generate a type-safe client from this^ introspected schema using `one-schema generate-axios-client`.

 **Note**: for documentation on the legacy flow of defining schemas in a YAML file, see [the legacy docs](./docs/yaml-flow.md).